student finding central idea

 Persuasive Texts (Opinion Pieces, Editorials)

 The goal here’s to convince the reader to adopt a particular viewpoint.
-The this approach is the author’s main argument or claim.
+The central idea is the author’s main argument or claim.
 It’s usually stated clearly and supported by reasoning, evidence, and appeals to emotion.
 A Kurdish expert’s view that “Trump hasn’t even a basic idea about the Middle East” (Медійна ініціатива за права людини, 2026) is an example of a strong, persuasive central claim about political understanding.

 How-To Guides and Instructional Texts